-- using the packages.conf file by adding exf to it, - or using genmake2 adding -enable=exf or -disable=exf switches - required packages and CPP options: EXF (only) requires the calendar package cal to be enabled if the julian calendar will be used with the data; no additional CPP options are required.
+- using the packages.conf file by adding exf to it, - or using genmake2 adding -enable=exf or -disable=exf switches

+• required packages and CPP options: EXF requires the calendar package cal to be enabled; no additional CPP options are required.

-(see Section 3.5).
+(see Section [sec:buildingCode]).

 Parts of the EXF code can be enabled or disabled at compile time via CPP preprocessor flags.
 These options are set in either EXF_OPTIONS.h or in ECCO_CPPOPTIONS.h.
-Table 8.8 summarizes these options.
+Table 8.5 summarizes these options.